Network Topology Optimization via Deep Reinforcement Learning: Case Study and Experiments

 \subsubsection{DRL framework implementation}

-In the DRL framework, we use the Advantage Actor-Critic algorithm (A2C) algorithm \cite{mnih2016asynchronous} to learn the RL agent.
-The RL agent uses the policy $\pi_\theta(a|s)$ to search graphs as an actor shown as a probability distribution.
-The critic $V^{\pi}(s)$ utilizes the reward calculated by the initial objective value from $\mathtt{Verifier}$ algorithm or the label value of GNN for simplification to evaluate the performance of a graph.
-We utilize multi-layer perceptrons as the basic structure of parameterized policy network and value network.
-We use the stable baselines3 framework \cite{raffin2021stable} to help finish implementation and train the agent.
-The key information and hyper-parameters are shown in Table \ref{tab:parameters}.
+{In the DRL framework, we use the Advantage Actor-Critic (A2C) and Proximal Policy Optimization (PPO) algorithms \cite{mnih2016asynchronous,schulman2017proximal} to learn the RL agent.
+Note that our framework is general and other suitable DRL algorithm can also be applied.
+The RL agent uses the policy $\pi_\theta(a|s)$ to search topologies as an actor shown as a probability distribution.
+The critic $V^{\pi}(s)$ utilizes the reward calculated by the initial objective value from $\mathtt{Verifier}$ algorithm or the label value of GNN for simplification to evaluate the performance of a topology.
+We utilize multi-layer perceptrons as the basic structure of parameterized policy network and value network under the stable baselines3 framework \cite{raffin2021stable} to help finish implementation and train the agent.
+The key information and hyper-parameters are shown in Table \ref{tab:parameters}. }